-The pride displayed in these letters explains her extreme destitution and depression, as well as her poor health.
-To pride is added the vanity of martyrdom: “Was not our beloved Saviour looked upon and denounced in the same manner?
+The pride displayed in these letters explains her extreme destitution, as well as her poor health.
+Jeanne also hoped for martyrdom: “Was not our beloved Saviour looked upon and denounced in the same manner?
 Is it a hard matter to walk in His footsteps, and to suffer as He suffered?”
 (Upham, p.
 297)

 Through the intervention of the king’s wife, Mme de Maintenon, Jeanne was released after eight months, in October of 1688.
 She was once more received into the distinguished families with which she had been associated prior to her imprisonment, and she immediately resumed her labors:

 The watchfulness of her opponents rendered it somewhat difficult for her to continue her religious conferences for prayer and conversation; but, too devoted and persevering to be foiled by ordinary obstacles, she neither ceased to make efforts, nor did her efforts

 cease to be availing.
 (Upham, p.
 300)

 Soon after she was released, Jeanne was introduced to Francois Fenelon, who had just returned to Paris from a mission in Poiton, where the king had sent him to oversee the peaceful conversion of Protestants.
 Fenelon had heard a great deal of Jeanne in the provinces and had been eager to meet her.
 There was immediate sympathy between the two and Fenelon became her student.
 As early as November, 1688, a month after her release, Jeanne submitted some of her writings to him for his criticism.
 (Upham, p.
 312)